 As for neighbors, stay content with a chat from a distance.

-If you’d like to share bulbs, cuttings, and other things, remember that the coronavirus can stay active for several others.
+If you’d like to share bulbs, cuttings, and other things, remember that the coronavirus can stay active for several days.

 - Mark out a “sharing zone” where you can put plants and tools you’d like to share with neighbors.

-- Let a full day and night pass before collecting the items.
-24 hours is usually enough for the virus to die off.
+- Let a full 5 days and nights pass before collecting the items.
+24 hours is usually enough for the virus to die off, but 5 days is the longest it’s been recorded to survive.

 - And remember to disinfect any tools!